camille-ops/website/README.md

 ### Capstone Project in College
-**Smart Energy Submeter**
+**Smart Energy Submeter** (_2023_)
 Technologies used: ESP32 and C++ (IoT and Embedded Software)
-- Collaborated on developing a prototype smart submeter with real-time energy monitoring and alerts via Wi-Fi.
+- Collaborated on developing a prototype submeter with real-time energy monitoring and alerts via Wi-Fi.
-- Contributed to coding, debugging, and testing system functionality.
+- Contributed in testing system functionality.
-- Assisted in writing functional specifications and software documentation.
+- Assisted in writing functional specifications and documentation.